 No. For the purposes of our application process, candidates who have already completed, or who are required by the Solicitors Regulation Authority (SRA) to complete, some or all of the modules of the law conversion course should apply for the non-law intake.

 Yes, all applications are welcome.
 If you are part-way through a law conversion course, you may continue your studies at that institution.
-However, if you have not yet begun your studies, we will ask you to move to BPP Law School.
-If you are part-way through an LPC at another institution, we will need to discuss this with you should you receive an offer.
+However, if you have not yet begun a law conversion course, we will ask you to study the PGDL at BPP Law School.
+If you are part-way through an LPC or SQE prep course at another institution, we will need to discuss this with you should you receive an offer.